Jagadeesh Kanna: CEO Vaayusastra Aerospace and CTO Drone Hub

-Now Vaayusastra has achieved the Candidacy status with Council for International American Accreditation, Newyork with support of Dr.Mohanalakshmi, Regional Director AIAASC.
+and Team Vaayusastra become Drone training partner for Government of Tamil Nadu initiative TNSDC Naan Mudhalvan Program to train 3600 Engineering college students., Vaayusastra has achieved the Candidacy status with Council for International American Accreditation, Newyork with support of Dr.Mohanalakshmi, Regional Director AIAASC.
+In 2025, for VGP group Kanna designed a simplified drone edutainment centre at VGP wonder world under the name Drone Hub and taken the role CTO of the Drone Hub with core vision of simplifying the drone education system.

 Selected research publications

-Actor
+Film

 Kanna began his stage career in pantomimes for The Little Theatre from 2009 to 2012.

 He continued performing for several years.

 The Madras Mag published his short story AnnaParavai.

 In 2015, he performed in The Hindu Theatre fest.
 He was seen in Grand Rehearsals in Chennai to positive reviews.